 The fifth generation (5G) of wireless technology represents a complete transformation of telecommunication networks.
-5G will transform the digital landscape and serve as a catalyst for innovation, new markets, and economic growth around the world.
-As tens of billions of new devices will be connected to the Internet through 5G, these connections will empower a vast array of new and enhanced critical infrastructure services.
+5G will transform the digital landscape and serve as a catalyst for innovation, new markets, and economic growth.
+As tens of billions of devices are connected to the internet through 5G, these connections will empower a vast array of new and enhanced critical infrastructure services.

-CISA, through the NRMC, is leading risk mitigation efforts across the federal government by working with government and industry partners to ensure the security and resiliency of 5G technology in our Nation.
+As the nation’s risk advisor, CISA, through the National Risk Management Center (NRMC), is leading risk mitigation efforts by working with government and industry partners to ensure the security and resiliency of 5G technology and infrastructure.

 Roughly every ten years, the next generation of mobile communications network is released, bringing faster speeds and increased capabilities.
 The first generation (1G) of wireless networks brought the very first cellphones; 2G brought improved coverage and texting; 3G introduced voice with data/internet, and 4G long-term-evolution (LTE) delivered increased speeds to keep up with mobile data demand.

 When Will 5G Be Available?

 Widespread usage of standalone 5G networks is not expected until at least 2022.
 Initial 5G deployment will operate on a non-standalone network (relying on existing telecommunications infrastructure (i.e., 4G) and has begun being rolled out incrementally across several U.S. cities.
 Additionally, the continued exponential increase of connected devices will also utilize 4G, 4G Long-Term Evolution (LTE), and 4G/5G hybrid infrastructures to improve the bandwidth, capacity, and reliability of broadband services.
 The evolution from non-standalone to standalone 5G networks (which do not rely on existing infrastructure) will take years.
 But the goal remains to meet the increasing data and communication requirements, all while securely reaping the benefits and possibilities 5G brings.